tylerjgreen22/personal-finance-tracker/README.md

 ### ReadLedger

 Read ledger can be run by providing a flag, either Category (--category or -ca) or Interval (--interval or -in).
 Both values are strings.
+The challenge instructions said to use -c or -i but those seem to be reserved flags in dotnet scripts

 Examples: